keeva-c/atol-genome-note-lite/dev/not-a-genome-note_template_scaffold-level.md

 ## **Acknowledgements**

 The pipelines used to assemble and publish this genome sequence have been adapted from the original digital infrastructure developed as part of the Darwin Tree of Life project (Darwin Tree of Life Project Consortium, 2022).
-This generation of this sequence report has leveraged assets from the Tree of Life Genome Note pipeline (Babirye *et al.*, 2025).
+The generation of this sequence report has leveraged assets from the Tree of Life Genome Note pipeline (Babirye *et al.*, 2025).

 # **References**